SPF Records and Domain Keys: Combating Spam

 Beginning in late March of 2010, our shared servers are being upgraded to the latest version of cPanel, which now allows users to create their own SPF records and Domain Keys.
 SPF and Domain Keys are tools used by many mail servers in an effort to combat spam, so if you're having an issue with your email being bounced back or arriving in the junk/spam folders of your recipients, it is suggested to enable these settings.
 Please keep in mind that as these are DNS settings, they may take up to 24 hours or more before they begin to take effect.

-(Warning: cPanel is unable to verify that this server is an authoritative nameserver for your-domain.com [?])This is a known bug within cPanel and can be disregarded. cPanel checks the local server for DNS in cPanel causing this error.
-As long as you can check them at the following link you DNS should work fine.
+(Warning: cPanel is unable to verify that this server is an authoritative nameserver for example.com [?])This is a known bug within cPanel and can be disregarded. cPanel checks the local server for DNS in cPanel causing this error.

 About Domain Keys and SPF Records